 3. An estimate of the amount and type of vehicular traffic to be generated on a daily basis and at peak hours.
-Trip generation rates used shall be taken from Trip Generation Manual, published by the Institute of Transportation Engineers, 1997.
-Trip generation rates from other sources may be used if the applicant demonstrates that these sources better reflect local conditions.
+Trip generation rates used shall be taken from Trip Generation Manual, published by the Institute of Transportation Engineers (ITE).
+Trip generation rates from other sources may be used if the applicant demonstrates to the Project Review Board's satisfaction that these sources better reflect local conditions.
 4. A traffic-impact analysis.
 The Board may require an analysis for projects involving forty (40) or more parking spaces or projected to generate more than four hundred (400) vehicle trips per day based upon the ITE Trip Generation Manual.
 The traffic-impact analysis shall be prepared by a Registered Professional Engineer with experience in traffic engineering.
-The analysis shall indicate the expected average daily vehicular trips, peakhour volumes, access conditions at the site, distribution of traffic, types of vehicles expected, effect upon the level of service of the street giving access to the site and neighboring streets which may be affected, and recommended improvements to maintain the desired level of service on the affected streets.
+The analysis shall indicate the expected average daily vehicular trips, peak hour volumes, access conditions at the site, distribution of traffic, types of vehicles expected, effect upon the level of service of the street giving access to the site and neighboring streets which may be affected, and recommended improvements to maintain the desired level of service on the affected streets.

-5. A storm water management plan, prepared by a registered professional engineer in accordance with the Maine Stormwater Management Design Manual, published by the Maine Department of Environmental Protection, dated 2016, or most recent revision.
+5. A stormwater management plan, prepared by a registered professional engineer in accordance with the Maine Stormwater Management Design Manual, published by the Maine Department of Environmental Protection, dated 2016, or most recent revision.